mprshark/automazior/README.md

 - Exposure ≠ exploitation
 - Scores are explainable
+- **Confidence and uncertainty tracked at every layer**
+- **Uncertain findings weighted appropriately**
 - Signals are deduplicated
 - Conservative by default
 - Designed to inform, not alarm

-ASM v1 answers:
+ASM v1.3 answers:

-> "What is exposed, and how risky is that exposure?"
+> "What is exposed, how risky is that exposure, and **how confident are we in this assessment**?"

 Not: